oziasmoyo/oziasmoyo/README.md

 - 👀 I’m interested in java coding as well as python
 - 🌱 I’m looking for a junior situation in python or java
 - 📫 I'm reachable via email at oziasmoyo@yahoo.com
-- I have a small ongoing project called Instant Ads.
-Its repository can be viewed upon request
+- The njuga game I have published is an on-going development.

 <!---
 oziasmoyo/oziasmoyo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.